Amed Rosario Player Props: Guardians vs. Phillies

-The Cleveland Guardians, including Amed Rosario (batting .244 in his past 10 games, with two doubles, a home run, a walk and seven RBI), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at Progressive Field, Saturday at 7:10 PM ET.
+After batting .244 with a double, a home run, a walk and seven RBI in his past 10 games, Amed Rosario and the Cleveland Guardians face the Philadelphia Phillies (who will start Aaron Nola) at 1:40 PM ET on Sunday.

-He had a one-hit performance in his most recent game (1-for-5) against the Phillies.
+In his most recent game he had a one-hit showing (1-for-4) against the Phillies.

 Amed Rosario Game Info & Props vs. the Phillies